byteit101/hashlink-embed/README.md

-# HashLink (Embed)
+# HashLink (Embed into Ruby)

-This gem provides a method to embed and call into Haxe code via HashLink.
+This gem provides a method to embed and call into Haxe code via HashLink from Ruby.
 Currently, most primitive types are supported, along with strings, references to objects, and closures/functions.
 See the table below for all features supported so far.

 Providing Ruby objects to Haxe code is currently not supported, though Ruby code can hold references to Haxe objects.